West Coast Line (Sweden)

 The West Coast Line (Västkustbanan) is a railway line between Gothenburg and Lund, which runs along the West Coast of Sweden.
-It is electrified all the way, but as of 2021 was still not completed, as the part through Varberg and the part between Helsingborg and Ängelholm are both single-track.
-In northern Helsingborg the track follows a 150 year old right of way, which is full of curves that have too small radii, together with a very steep climb.
+It is electrified all the way.
+It was originally built in 1880-1995, but it is since 1980 being rebuilt to a fast fairly straight double track railway along a mostly new route, basically a new railway.
+This was as of 2025 was still not completed, as the part through Helsingborg are single-track.

+In northern Helsingborg the track follows a 150 year old right of way, which has tight curves together with a steep climb.
 Passing trains must not run faster than 30 km/h during inclement weather.
-Double track construction takes place between 2020 and 2023.
+Double track construction takes place between 2020 and 2023. although the track in northern Helsingborg will remain as it is for several more years.

 A doubletrack tunnel under the city of Varberg is under construction since 2019.